OpenMoonRay/openmoonray-docs/docs/scene-classes/lights/MeshLight.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">clear radius falloff distance: distance over which the shadows fall off, where shadows start to falloff at clear radius + falloff distance and disappear entirely at clear radius</p>
+        <p class="scene-class-attr-comment">clear radius falloff distance: distance over which the shadows fall off, where shadows start to falloff at clear radius + falloff distance and disappear entirely at clear radius</p>

     </p>